cognitect-labs/aws-api/README.md

 requests or patches.
 We do, however, want to know how we can make it better, so please file issues at https://github.com/cognitect-labs/aws-api/issues.

+## Troubleshooting

+### S3 Issues

+#### "Invalid 'Location' header: null"

+This indicates that you are trying to access an S3 resource (bucket or object) that resides in a different region from the client's region.

 ## Copyright and License